loadertool to export and import all the data

 The previous section introduces how to import all the history data from MySQL to TiDB using

 loader.
 But this is not applicable if the data in MySQL is updated after the migration and it is expected to import the updated data quickly.

 syncer tool for an incremental data import from MySQL to TiDB.

 See Download the TiDB enterprise toolset to download the

 # Download the enterprise tool package. wget http://download.pingcap.org/tidb-enterprise-tools-latest-linux-amd64.tar.gz wget http://download.pingcap.org/tidb-enterprise-tools-latest-linux-amd64.sha256 # Check the file integrity.
 If the result is OK, the file is correct. sha256sum -c tidb-enterprise-tools-latest-linux-amd64.sha256 # Extract the package. tar -xzf tidb-enterprise-tools-latest-linux-amd64.tar.gz cd tidb-enterprise-tools-latest-linux-amd64

 Assuming the data from

 t2 is already imported to TiDB using

 loader.
-Now we hope that any updates to these two tables are synchronized to TiDB in real time.
+Now we hope that any updates to these two tables are replicated to TiDB in real time.

 The data exported from MySQL contains a metadata file which includes the position information.
 Take the following metadata information as an example: